 Iowa Quality Council’s critical message is the following:

 During Green Belt training James was tasked with solving an issue he deemed a problem, and gathered a group of diverse professionals, who had opposing stakes in the issue to come together.
-James applied the principles that he was taught by the Iowa Quality Council to lead the 2 hour long monthly meetings.
+James applied the principles that he was taught by the Iowa Quality Council to lead the meetings.

 After six months they reached a conclusion, and solved the issue saving the outpatient clinics upwards of $150k-$200k/year.
 He was the first person at the organization to complete a project and reach a conclusion in under a year.